CTI Education Group: History

-The Instructor-Led Training (ILT) involves the traditional lecturing environment and bi-annual exam sessions.
+In November 2010, an education organisation, Pearson Education, acquired 75% stake in CTI Education Group, with regulatory approval in 2011.
+CTI fully became part of Pearson in 2013 and in 2019, all CTI and MGI campuses were rebranded as the Pearson Institute of Higher Education (PIHE). in November 2020, Pearson announced the disposal of its interests in the PIHE and the NetEd Group purchased the institution and rebranded it as Eduvos.

+CTI was also an official UNISA licensee for tuition support, offering on-campus lectures, support and examination for the UNISA LLB degree.

 International Educational Relationship

 With the launch of the new Higher Education Quality Committee (HEQC) accredited degrees, CTI established a partnership with the Cardiff Metropolitan University which supports the quality-assurance of the degrees according to international standards and ensures that the quality is of equivalent standing to a UK degree.
 Graduates will have the opportunity to apply for postgraduate studies at many other UK universities abroad.
-Students, who have successfully completed the CTI Higher certificates, moderated and quality assured by Cardiff Metropolitan University may be considered for direct entry to Cardiff Metropolitan University's bachelor’s or master's degrees, provided they meet all other necessary entry criteria.
-Students could also benefit from Cardiff Metropolitan University's outward mobility programme which involves the exchange of students between CTI in South Africa and Cardiff Metropolitan University in the UK.
+Students, who have successfully completed the CTI Higher certificates, moderated and quality assured by Cardiff Metropolitan University may be considered for direct entry to Cardiff Metropolitan University's bachelor's or master's degrees, provided they meet all other necessary entry criteria.
+Students could also benefit from Cardiff Metropolitan University's outward mobility programme, which involves the exchange of students between CTI in South Africa and Cardiff Metropolitan University in the UK.

 Locations

-CTI has a number of campuses around South Africa, which include Bedfordview, Bloemfontein, Cape Town, Durban, Durbanville, East London, Nelspruit, Port Elizabeth, Potchefstroom, Pretoria, Randburg, Vanderbijlpark, as well as the MGI campus in Midrand.
-CTI's Head Office and International Students Office are both located in Fourways.
+CTI had 12 campuses around South Africa, which included Bedfordview, Bloemfontein, Cape Town, Durban, Durbanville, East London, Nelspruit, Port Elizabeth, Potchefstroom, Pretoria, Randburg, Vanderbijlpark, as well as the MGI campus in Midrand.
+CTI's Head Office and International Students Office was located in Fourways.

-Services

-CTI's Student Advisory service includes personal sessions with a qualified Student Advisor on campus - acting as the contact point regarding course fees, entrance requirements, payment options, career guidance, registration and qualification accreditation to prospective students and parents/sponsors.
-CTI also has a dedicated Process Office, with Account Executives offering students' assistance with applying for a student loan at respective banks.
-CTI also has a dedicated placement programme to assist in securing suitable employment after graduation.

-Enhanced Learning

-CTI Education Group became the first Higher education|higher education institution in South Africa to offer its students tablet computers loaded with prescribed textbooks in 2013.
-The tablets were supplied to students commencing their Higher certificate and BSc in Information Technology degrees at CTI's twelve campuses across South Africa.
-CTI is part of Pearson Education a pioneer in the use of digital and mobile technologies to enhance learning.